Frankie Darro

-Frankie Darro (born Frank Johnson, Jr.; December 22, 1917 – December 25, 1976) was an American actor and later in his career a stuntman.
+Frankie Darro (born Frank Johnson Jr.; December 22, 1917 – December 25, 1976) was an American actor and later in his career a stuntman.
 He began his career as a child actor in silent films, progressed to lead roles and co-starring roles in adventure, western, dramatic, and comedy films, and later became a character actor and voice-over artist.
 He is perhaps best known for his role as Lampwick, the unlucky boy who turns into a donkey in Walt Disney's second animated feature, Pinocchio (1940).
 In early credits, his last name was spelled Darrow.

 Early life

-Frankie Darro was born on Saturday, December 22, 1917, in Chicago, Illinois, as Frank Johnson, Jr. His parents, Frank Johnson, Sr. and his wife Ada, were known as The Flying Johnsons, a acrobatics and tightrope walking act with the Sells Floto Circus; it was a profession that his father attempted to train him in, and he cured Frankie's fear of heights by having him walk on a length of tightrope wire, gradually raising the height of it until his son had mastered the trick.
+Frankie Darro was born on Saturday, December 22, 1917, in Chicago, Illinois, as Frank Johnson Jr. His parents, Frank Johnson, Sr. and his wife Ada, were known as The Flying Johnsons, and had been working for the Cook Shows organization: "The Flying Johnsons have signed with the Cook Shows for the summer season to do their ceiling walking and double ring act."
+After the baby was born, the Johnsons toured with the Sells Floto Circus, doing an acrobatics and tightrope walking act.
+Frankie's father trained him in the profession, and he cured Frankie's fear of heights by having him walk on a length of tightrope wire, gradually raising the height of it until his son had mastered the trick.

 In 1922, while the circus was in California, his parents divorced, and their circus act ended along with their marriage.
-The growing film industry, however, found a use for a small child who could do his own stunts, and the young Johnson, renamed "Frankie Darro," appeared in his first film at the age of six.
+The growing film industry, however, found a use for a small child who could do his own stunts.
+The young Johnson, renamed "Frankie Darro" (evidently in reference to the child's daring), appeared in his first film at the age of six.